Assassination of Sheikh Mujibur Rahman: Poetry

 I am dedicating myself to your grave, to you who is lying in this grave.

 Poetry exceeded in numbers in comparison to other literary media to highlight the aftereffect of the assassination on 15 August 1975 and afterwards linked to the assassination of the founder of the nation.
 Nirmalendu Goon, Syed Shamsul Haque, Shamsur Rahman, Mahadev Saha were remarkable poets whose pen raised concern for the death of the father of the nation.

 Khondakar Ashraf Hossain, who describes Goon as "the most political poet among us", says the assassination profoundly moved Goon and was a turning point in his poetry, which became marked by an "abhorrence of the world".
-He couldn't understand why his countrymen accepted the killing.
+He could not understand why his countrymen accepted the killing.
 Hossain calls Goon's reading at a Bangla Academy event of his "An elegy for Hasan", written after the death of his friend Abul Hasan in November 1975, the "first public protest" against the assassination.

 The poet, Nurul Huda directly hinted to the loss of the country that Bangladesh had on 15 August 1975.
 His poem Fifteen August speaks;